Innozide® 20/12.5mg Tablets

 - diarrhoea, pain around your stomach area (abdomen), changes in taste, fluid retention (oedema), feeling tired

-- rash, hypersensitivity/angioneurotic oedema: angioneurotic oedema of the face, extremities, lips, tongue, glottis and/or larynx has been reported
+- rash, allergic reactions with swelling of the face, extremities, lips, tongue, and/or throat has been reported

 - increased blood potassium level, increases in serum creatinine (both are usually detected by a test); low levels of potassium in the blood, increased levels of cholesterol, increased levels of triglycerides, increased levels of uric acid in the blood